stockAI-py/stockait/paper.md

 aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

-# StockAI:Python Machine Learning Framework for stock predcition
+# StockAI:Python Machine Learning Framework for stock predcition.

 ## 1. Summary